dachande/typo3-bootstrap/README.md

 If you want to clear the TYPO3 cache just run `vendor/bin/typo3cms cache:clear`.
 This is way more fast than clearing the cache through the TYPO3 backend especially when not logged in.

-## Current limitations

-* Re-Provisioning the machine will clear the database.
-This is currently necessary as the *setup* command run from the *typo3cms* CLI will fail otherwise as it needs an empty database to perform its setup routine.

-## Planned features

-* Add TLS encryption
-* Re-Provision without clearing the database.
-* **TYPO3 Surf** for automated deployments.

 ## What about TYPO3 7.6?

 Although this packages is meant to provision TYPO3 8.7 it should also be possible provisioning an earlier TYPO3 version like 7.6.
 Please bear in mind that this feature has not yet been fully tested so there is no 100% guarantee that this will work.